gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 ```
 List<String> users = new ArrayList<String>();
 ```
-This tells the compiler that our users List will only ever contain String objects and will be implemented usign the ArrayList implementation.
+This tells the compiler that our users List will only ever contain String objects and will be implemented using the ArrayList implementation.

 This is a very basic description of the complex topic of generics but all we need to know for now.
 You can learn more about generics here https://www.baeldung.com/java-generics